bitwes/GodotInputRecorder/README.md

 # Using
 1. Create your test scene with all your testable items.
-1. Add an `IR_InputRecorderControl` to your scene.
+1. Add an `IR_InputRecorderControl` to your scene using the + button.
 1. Run the scene.
 1. Hit the record button
 1. Move the mouse around, drag/drop, type, and other input things.
 1. Click the stop button.
-1. Click the play button.
+1. Select a recording and click the play button (or right click on a recording).
 1. Rinse and repeat.